ukama/ukama/nodes/ukamaOS/distro/system/lifecycled/README.md

 LIFECYCLED_LOG_LEVEL
 ```

-Production check-in and no-configuration defaults are both 60 seconds.
-Tests
+The production check-in default is 60 seconds.
+The configuration default is
+30 seconds and applies both while waiting in `READY` for a backend command and
+while waiting in `CONFIGURING` for configuration to finish.
+Tests override
-override them with one-second values.
+both with one-second values.

 ## Tests